 Costa Rica’s capital wouldn’t usually make it onto a list of highlights.
 In fact, it often gets a bad rap.
 However, we enjoyed our stay there and found plenty to keep us busy.
 In addition staying there at the beginning and end of our journey, we found ourselves returning to the city in order to cross from the Pacific side to the Caribbean side.
 We stayed at the delightful Hotel Santo Tomas and it made a great base.
 Being keen on street art, we took a stroll down Calle 17, where there was a plethora of innovative urban creations to enjoy.

 The hub of the city is Plaza de Cultura, which is surrounded by streets which are brimming with shops and restaurants.
 It’s also worth checking out the Neo-Classical National Theatre on the corner of the plaza.
 Additionally there are some excellent museums to peruse including The Gold Museum, The Jade Museum, the Museum of Costa Rican Art and the Museum of Contemporary Art and Design.

-The Sarapique River is a tributary of the San Jan River which forms a border between Nicaragua and Costa Rica.
+The final choice of our ten highlights of Costa Rica is the Sarapique River, a tributary of the San Jan River which forms a border between Nicaragua and Costa Rica.
 The river is one of the best places to go white water river rafting in the country.
 It flows into the Caribbean Sea and provides class 3 and 4 rapids, making it ideal for both beginners and experts.

 In addition to white water river rafting, there’s a profusion of wildlife from capuchin monkeys to tree frogs.
 Guided rainforest hikes can be taken at night when it’s possible to spot owls, tree frogs and kinkajous (nocturnal mammals sometimes referred to as honey bears).
 Additionally, there are opportunities to partake in zip lining and canopy walks.